-I’ve been traveling lately, which means I’ve had plenty of time to think about my own consulting business and the businesses of the freelancers and agencies we’ve featured on our student success stories directory.
+To help with this, all of us at team DYF spent some time thinking about own individual consulting businesses and the businesses of the freelancers and agencies we’ve featured on our student success stories directory.

-I thought: If I could boil down success to a recipe, what would that recipe look like?
+If we could boil down success to a recipe, what would that recipe look like?

 I maintain a steady stream of clients by speaking at conferences and by having created courses on marketing automation.
 This lands me high-quality consulting clients who see me as an expert in automation and personalization.

 Back when I ran an agency, we regularly ran seminars and other events that expanded our audience and kept our sales team fielding leads full time (when you have 11 people to support, you need significant deal flow.)

 But even those who aren’t perceived as industry experts or don’t have the capacity to host weekly business seminars can still create systems for selling.

 When DYF students go through The Blueprint, they learn to create their own sales funnels.
 Each student creates a system unique to them and their business.
 The formula is fairly structured:

 - They influence and educate many people at scale (through blogging, appearing on podcasts, speaking at user groups, etc.)

 - They have compelling reasons for people to go deeper, usually by delivering something valuable in exchange for an email address.

 - They nurture and develop relationships with their audience, both automatically and one-on-one.